3. Options for your own blog

-- Do you have technical support available to help you?
+- Do you have technical support available, or do you want maximum ease?

 1. Hosted solutions

 Hosted software is where a company has set up blogging software for you on the Internet, enabling you to sign up for an account, log in to the system, and start blogging straight away.
 There is a large range of hosted solutions out there, which vary greatly in terms of quality, features and whether you wish to pay for them.

 The key advantage of a hosted solution is that you do not need any technical skills or intervention to start blogging.
 This means that you can get writing immediately and it is a good way to introduce yourself to how blogs work and the mechanics of posting articles and receiving comments.

 You will be restricted in terms of the look and feel of the blog - usually in the form of templates provided by the company.
 You may also be restricted in terms of the functionality a particular blogging software package may provide - whether you can add multiple authors, assign categories to posts or set up more than one blog.

 Three of the most popular hosted blogging solutions are:

 Simon Wren-Lewis' blog, as of March 2016: created in Blogger with a standard template.

 Blogger is free and owned by Google - all you need to get started is a valid email address and to register at their website.
 Perhaps confusingly, Blogger is the software but Blogspot is the hosting service, so Blogger sites usually have .blogspot.com in their web address.

 A hosted version of the open source WordPress blogging software (see below), that is free to use and surprisingly rich in features, but some extra features like using your own design template or getting a personalised web address can be paid for.